Photo: Roel Backaert

 Commissioned by De Alliantie Ontwikkeling, Studio Selva has made a design for 211 temporary apartments and common spaces on the Pasar Malamstraat in Almere.

-The starting point of the design is a wide central street for bicyclists.
+The starting point of the urban design is a wide central street for bicyclists.
 Perpendicular to this are green strips, that through small offsets are cut into four half-open courtyards.
 Each courtyard has a mature tree, planting, seating and playgrounds.
 Through their orientation, the taller blocks could be situated closer to the noisy railroad to the north, while the courtyards receives enough sun.

 In order to to encourage a sense of community and prevent long corridors, the number of apartments per block is limited.
 Additionally, three shared “living rooms” with laundromats are spread over the area, accessible from the central bicycle square.
 Along the southern edge are some larger multifunctional shared spaces, acting as meeting points for the inhabitants as well as a link to the rest of the area.